ASUCSBTech/UC_STV/qualtrics/README.md

 ## Conclusion

+There are significant parts of running an online election that were not covered above:

+- Determining eligible voters & gathering their information
+- Creating a portal for voters
+- Setting policy for an election
+- Educational campaigns
+- Voting receipts
+- Lots more

+If you have interest in these topics, please use the contact form below.

 For more information on STV and the processes we use, here are some good resources:

 STV: [Wikipedia](https://en.wikipedia.org/wiki/Single_transferable_vote "STV"), [Video Explanation](https://www.youtube.com/watch?v=l8XOZJkozfI "Animal Kingdom"), [How it Works Video](http://www.fairvote.org/rcv#how_rcv_works "Fairvote Video")